Alfresco/alfresco-ansible-deployment/docs/deployment-guide.md

 * `external_activemq`: an alternative group to `activemq` in case you don't want to deploy ActiveMQ using our basic activemq role but instead use an ActiveMQ instance of yours which matches your hosting standards.
-* `search`: a single host on which to deploy Alfresco Search services.
+* `search`: a single host on which to deploy Alfresco Search services, as an alternative to Search Enterprise.
-* `search_enterprise`: one or more hosts on which deploy Search Enterprise, as an alternative to Alfresco Search.
+* `search_enterprise`: one or more hosts on which deploy Search Enterprise.
 * `elasticsearch`: one or more hosts on which deploy the ElasticSearch cluster backing Search Enterprise.
 * `external_elasticsearch`: an alternative group to `elasticsearch` in case you